College of Education

 Summary

-The Aspire Alliance works to increase the diversity of STEM faculty nationwide by engaging with a growing network of partners to support systemic change in the STEM higher education system.
-Aspire Regional Collaboratives has developed geographically proximate partnerships among postsecondary institutions to support inclusive pathways toward STEM faculty positions at community colleges for cohorts of diverse graduate students.
-The widening scope of the Regional Collaboratives requires a reconsideration of the backbone support necessary to coordinate convenings, activity planning, research, and dissemination efforts.
+The Aspire Alliance works to expand the talent pool of STEM faculty nationwide by engaging with a growing network of partners to support systemic change in the STEM higher education system.
+Aspire Regional Collaboratives has developed geographically proximate partnerships among postsecondary institutions to support broad pathways toward STEM faculty positions at community colleges for cohorts of a wide range of graduate students.
+The widening scope of the Regional Collaboratives requires a reconsideration of the backbone support necessary to coordinate convenings, activity planning, research and dissemination efforts.

-As a collective impact initiative, the ASPIRE Regional Collaboratives has established postsecondary partnerships across two-year and four-year institutions, as well as national disciplinary organizations, to align activities toward its goals.
-Leads from each collaborative meet regularly to develop activities that support common goals, discuss theory-to-practice resources for planning guidance, share implementation strategies and challenges, and define common metrics for outcome success.
+As a collective impact initiative, the ASPIRE Regional Collaboratives has established postsecondary partnerships across two- and four-year institutions, as well as national disciplinary organizations, to align activities toward its goals.
+Leads from each collaborative meet regularly to develop activities that support common goals, discuss theory-to-practice resources for planning guidance, share implementation strategies and challenges and define common metrics for outcome success.

 Goals & OCCRL Efforts

-OCCRL will work within a Regional Collaborative to increase the number and diversity of the pool of graduate students and qualified professionals who are pursuing a teaching career in STEM at community colleges.
-The office will help expand and strengthen the skills of future, early-career, and current STEM faculty to teach the diverse student population.
+OCCRL will work within a Regional Collaborative to increase the number and expand the talent pool of graduate students and qualified professionals who are pursuing a teaching career in STEM at community colleges.
+The office will help expand and strengthen the skills of future, early-career and current STEM faculty to teach the diverse student population.
 OCCRL will also facilitate biweekly meetings among Regional Collaborative leaders and collaborate with UW-CERSE to adapt evaluation activities and embed them into OCCRL and Regional Collaboratives.
 Project activities will include:

-• working with the National Institute for Staff and Organizational Development (NISOD) to pilot the institutional self-assessment tool for supporting the hiring and success of diverse faculty in STEM education, with additional attention to career and technical education;
+• Working with the National Institute for Staff and Organizational Development (NISOD) to pilot the institutional self-assessment tool for supporting the hiring and success of a wide range of faculty in STEM education, with additional attention to career and technical education

-• and developing a sustainable income model to continue backbone work past the supplement year by extending existing Aspire Regional Collaborative activities.
+• Developing a sustainable income model to continue backbone work past the supplement year by extending existing Aspire Regional Collaborative activities

 Regional Change

-Aspire Regional CollaborativesRegional Collaboratives (RCs) are networks of geographically proximate 2- and 4-year institutions partnering to build inclusive pathways for diverse graduate students to explore and secure positions as STEM faculty.
+Aspire Regional CollaborativesRegional Collaboratives (RCs) are networks of geographically proximate 2- and 4-year institutions partnering to build broad pathways for a wide range of graduate students to explore and secure positions as STEM faculty.
 Our model has grown from three regional collaboratives to nine, expanding our reach and impact across the United States.
 Partnering institutions work together to develop and implement programs and experiences toward two primary goals:

-• Increasing the number and diversity of the pool of graduate students and qualified professionals pursuing a teaching career in STEM at community colleges;
+• Increasing the number and talent of the pool of graduate students and qualified professionals who are pursuing a teaching career in STEM at community colleges

-• Expanding and strengthening the skills of future, early-career and current STEM faculty to teach the diverse student population.
+• Expanding and strengthening the skills of future, early-career and current STEM faculty to teach the wide-ranging student population.

 National Science FoundationThis material is based upon work by the Eddie Bernice Johnson INCLUDES Aspire Alliance and related ADVANCE projects supported by the National Science Foundation under Grant No. (1834518, 1834522, 1834510, 1834513, 1834526, 1834521, 2121930, 2121950, 2204380).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation."